screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

 is equivalent to the Boolean expression `A OR C OR E OR (B AND D AND F)`.
 Such a complicated `requires` line in an actual workflow should be regarded as a code smell.

 ## Branch filtering
-To trigger jobs in your pipeline after a specific branch is committed, you can use branch filtering jobs.
+To trigger jobs in your pipeline after a specific branch is committed, you can use branch filtering.
 The format is `~commit:branchName` or `~pr:branchName`.
-Also you can use regex filter after `~commit:` or `~pr:` (e.g. `~commit:/^feature-.*$/`).
+Branches may also be specified by using a ([JavaScript flavor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)) regular expression (e.g. `~commit:/^feature-/`).
+Note: Flags are not supported.

 ### Example
-In the following example, when staging branch is committed, `staging-commit` and `all-commit` are triggered.
-Also, when this pipeline's branch is committed, `main` and `all-commit` are triggered.
-When a pull request is opened in staging branch, `staging-pr` is triggered.
+In the following example, when branch `staging` is committed, `staging-commit` and `all-commit` are triggered.
+Also, when branch `master` is committed, `main` and `all-commit` are triggered.
+When a pull request is opened in branch `staging`, `staging-pr` is triggered.

 ```
 shared: